16+ Soil Facts You Won’t Believe Exist! (Free Printables)

 The seven primary types of soil – clay, heavy loams, medium loams, sandy loams, sandy soils, chalk and limestone soils, and peat soils – possess distinct characteristics that make them suitable for producing various materials, including bricks, plates, vases, and dyes.

-Therefore, soil serves as a valuable source of raw materials for industries.
+Therefore, soil serves as a valuable raw material source for industries.

 Soil serves as a vital medium for plant growth by allowing the passage of air and water through its porous structures.